 Other possibilities for pinball activities

-During my trip to the FabLearn Conference earlier this year, I had the opportunity to work on pinball machines in the Educators Meet Up at the San Francisco Exploratorium (thanks Ryan Jenkins for inviting me to that!).
+During my trip to the FabLearn Conference in 2016, I had the opportunity to work on pinball machines in the Educators Meet Up at the San Francisco Exploratorium (thanks Ryan Jenkins for inviting me to that!).
 It was great to try out new techniques and materials, like working with wood and integrating copper tape to make some circuits.

 Also, in the Cardboard Arcade Workshop at the FabLearn Conference, I worked together with my group (Holly and Jessica) on a cardboard pinball connected to Scratch through a Makey Makey to make sounds and scores points.
 The materials were very simple, and the outcomes were great.